cloudflarearchive/cfapp_sample/cloudflare.md

 #Markdown File - cloudflare.md

 cloudflare.md is your marketing copy, known as the App detail page.

 This content will be rendered and displayed at cloudflare.com/apps/[APP-KEY] where [APP-KEY] is your CloudFlare-approved key, used in the directory path, among other places.

 ##Images

-You may put images in your App detail page, such as screenshots of how your App appears on a site.
+You may put one or more images in your App detail page, such as screenshots of how your App appears on a site.

-For images to appear, you need to do three things:
+For an image to appear, you need to do three things:

- 1. Add the image(s) to your repo
+ 1. Add the image to your repo
- 2. Reference the image(s) in the "detail_page" section of your App's cloudflare.json file.
+ 2. Reference the image in the "detail_page" section of the cloudflare.json file.
- 3. Link to the image in your App's cloudflare.md file (this page).
+ 3. Link to the image in the cloudflare.md file (this page).

-###Adding image(s) to your repo
+###Adding image to your repo

-Images __must__ be in PNG format and use the .png file extension.
+Image __must__ be in PNG format and use the .png file extension.

 Recommended: place your images within /public/images in your repo.
 However, you may place images anywhere in your repo.

 Make sure that images do not have the same base name.

 CloudFlare does not maintain your repo's directory structure when processing and referencing the images.

 ####Versioning

 Images don't track versions.
 Any change to an image that is approved will be live right away, even if the new version is still in beta.
 We recommend you change the image URL if you change the image.

 ###Reference image in cloudflare.json

 To be included, each image __must__ be referenced in the "assets" section, within the "detail_page" area, of the cloudflare.json file.

 Example: